Hostile Takeover

 How did that work, anyway?
 How could that work?

 Maybe some things really are better unquestioned.
-V could be partially right.
+V could be partly right.

 Not nothing.
 V saw the repair nanites acting.
 One bit of Flex Tape® peeled off, showing intact tubing underneath.
 But it wasn’t dramatic.
 It was halting and subtle.
 But the damage to V wasn’t subtle.
 She was still a pile of drone-shaped scrap.